-The majority of financial aid is a federally regulated.
-Therefore, it is important that you are aware of the many policies and procedures governing all the aspects of financial aid.
-It is your responsibility to understand and comply with these rules and regulations.
+The majority of financial aid is a Federally regulated.
+Therefore, it is important to be aware of the many policies and procedures governing all the aspects of financial aid.
+It is the student's responsibility to understand and comply with these rules and regulations.

-By accepting any award, you are indicating you understand that:
+By accepting any award, the student indicates that he/she understands that: